Manufacturing Power and EV Charging Technology: 5 Considerations

 A flurry of automaker announcements in recent months have confirmed industry commitments to the electrification of their vehicle fleets.
-Vehicle electrification growth depends heavily on the high-volume production of power and charging technology that meets industry standards, inspires market competition and increases efficiencies.
+Vehicle electrification growth depends heavily on the high-volume production of power and EV charging technology that meets industry standards, inspires market competition and increases efficiencies.

 At this unique inflection point for the mass adoption of electrified vehicles, the challenges are substantial, but they are certainly not insurmountable.
 In fact, the opportunity will be significant for those who manage risk within the electric vehicle supply chain and respond with agility to this market.
-To accomplish this, the industry must address five key aspects of manufacturing power and charging technology.
+To accomplish this, the industry must address five key aspects of manufacturing power and charging solutions.

 1. Designing and Developing Power and Charging Technology